The most popular types of digital products to sell online

 There’s a multitude of audio and music files you can create and sell including songs, beats, jingles, samples, tracks, sounds effects, and et cetera.
 Monetizing music is easier than ever before.

-Not everyone in need has access to creating their own royalty-free audio files, which creates an opportunity for musicians and sound engineers to sell audio products to people without those resources.
+Why?
+Because not everyone can create their own royalty-free audio files, which creates an opportunity for musicians and sound engineers to sell audio products to people without those resources.